koykov/dlqdump/readme.md

 ### Deserialization

-Serialized data taken from `Reader` will send to `Decoder` afterward - special param that must implement [`Decoder`](decoder.go) interface.
+Serialized data taken from `Reader` sends to `Decoder` afterward - special param that must implement [`Decoder`](decoder.go) interface.
 This object will deserialize the data or report about error occurs.

-`dlqdump` has two builtin decoders:
+`dlqdump` has two built-in decoders:
 [fallthrough](decoder/fallthrough.go) и
 [unmarshaller](decoder/unmarshaller.go).
 The first one uses only for testing purposes.
 The second is opposite to `marshaller` encoder and may deserialize objects like protobuf.

-After success deserialization the item will send to the target queue.
+After success deserialization the item sends to the target queue.

 ## Metrics